Rafsters/BackendAssignment/README.md

 	Put the following JSON in request message body.

 	{
-		"title": "First note",
+		"title": "Title of the note",
-		"content": "This is some text in the first note"
+		"content": "This is some text in the note"
 	}

 4. Update an existing note (for id=2)